Weil-\'{e}tale cohomology and duality for arithmetic schemes in negative weights: Introduction

 \subsection{Main results}

-Before outlining the construction of Weil-\'{e}tale cohomology, we state the main results of this paper that make it possible.
+Here we state the main results of this paper that are needed for the construction of Weil-\'{e}tale cohomology.
 One of our main objects is the following complex of abelian sheaves $\ZZ (n)$ on $X_\et$.

 \begin{definition}[{\cite[\S 3.1]{Flach-Morin-2018}}, {\cite[\S 7]{Geisser-2004}}] Let $X$ be an arithmetic scheme and $n < 0$.
 For a prime $p$, consider the localization $X [1/p]$, and let $\mu_{p^r}$ be the sheaf of $p^r$-th roots of unity on $X [1/p]$.
 We define the twist of $\mu_{p^r}$ by $n$ as